My Life

 Life Passions and Hobbies

 As a person, I have a vibrant, positive, and outgoing personality.
 Some people call me “a beam of light.”
-I love love, people, and culture.
 Humanity fascinates me and I believe that Earth is a beautiful place.

 My absolute favorite activity is to be on the beach.
 So, I try to go as much as I can.